centreon/centreon-documentation/versioned_docs/version-23.10/administration/knowledge-base.md

 to easily associate a wiki with Centreon Web.

-It creates links between hosts and services and specific procedures on Wiki.
+It creates links between hosts and services and specific procedures on the wiki.

 To make things more flexible, procedures can be associated with templates.